KanadeTachie/CMSC191-Project/README.md

 # PhotoPy
-An OCR Python Code Runner/Interpreter
-As the title suggests, it uses Tesseract OCR to detect code text, write it in ocr.py, run ocr.py and display the output live.
+An OCR Python Code Runner/Interpreter.
+Inspired from Photomath mobile application, it uses Tesseract OCR to detect printed code and display the output live.

 **Made for CMSC 191 Final Project**
 ## Developed by: